julienschmidt/atom/README.md

 A safe and convenient alternative to sync/atomic.

 - Prevents unsafe non-atomic access
-- Prevents copying (which is a non-atomic read)
+- Prevents unsafe copying (which is a non-atomic read)
 - No size overhead.
 The wrappers have the same size as the wrapped type

 ## Usage